-- At low doses, both DNA strands are unlikely to be hit - so single strand breaks will dominate i.e. repair is common - At high doses, double strand breaks will be common i.e. little repair - consequently survival curves get steeper as dose increases
+- At low doses, the two DNA strands are unlikely to be both hit - so single strand breaks will dominate i.e. repair is common - At high doses, double strand breaks will be common i.e. little repair - consequently survival curves get steeper as dose increases